Kerry Baptiste

-Kerry Baptiste (born 1 December 1981) is a Trinidadian football striker, who currently plays for the Tampa Bay Rowdies in the North American Soccer League.
+Kerry Baptiste (born 1 December 1981) is a Trinidadian former professional who played as a second striker.

 Club career

 First signed with Joe Public in March 2007 on a two-year deal.
-In December 2009, he was offered a trial at Ipswich Town F.C. in the Football League Championship of England.
+In December 2009, he was offered a trial at Ipswich Town in the Football League Championship of England.
 In May 2010, he joined Major League Soccer club Toronto FC on trial.
 In January 2011, Baptiste rejected a contract offer from Joe Public after he was looking to take on a new challenge.
 He was on trial with Seattle Sounders FC of MLS but was not signed.

 Baptiste eventually signed in July 2011 with FC Tampa Bay of the North American Soccer League.

 International career

 Baptiste has graduated from the National Under 20 team which he played for at the 2001 CONCACAF qualifiers in T&T and was also a member of the Under 23 team.